Paint

 I do not mind an all-neutral palette for a bungalow, but landscaping must be planned to liven it up a little, without overwhelming, & make it look more an extension of nature.

 A key issue in color is paint quality.I always recommend Ben Moore because their paints are easy to apply & long lasting.
-Their colors are well formulated so they are clear & vibrant, they have a great website so that you can search & try colors on a photo of your house, & their customer service is some of the finest in the land.
+Their colors are well formulated so they are clear & vibrant.
+They have a great website so that you can search & try colors on a photo of your house, & their customer service is some of the finest in the land.

 We are getting closer, but there are still more things to consider before we’re fully submerged in the Arts & Crafts palette.